tylerneylon/math/randnn/randnn.md

 ![Each of the three sigmoid-based surfaces on the left is a single output value of the first layer of a neural network.
-The middle surface is a linear combination of these three values that has also been passed through a final
+The middle surface is a linear combination of these three values.
-$\tanh()$ activation function.
 The right image is an overhead view of the middle plot.](images/3d_scurves@2x.png){#fig:fig5}

 If we have three different output values in the range [0, 1], then we can